Top 10: Find Out If It’s Legal to Trade Cryptocurrencies in Your Country

 Guidance on Bitcoin has been issued constantly since 2013, the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN).
 Crypto trading is legal in U.S., and it is subjected to taxation purposes by the Internal Revenue Service (IRS).

-Canada also has a supportive attitude towards crypto, and it implements preventive measures against money laundering by the use of cryptocurrencies.
+Canada also has a supportive attitude towards crypto such as BTC to CAD, and it implements preventive measures against money laundering by the use of cryptocurrencies.

 The Canada Revenue Agency (CRA) categorized cryptos as a commodity, stating on their webpage that “you can use digital currencies to buy goods and services on the Internet and in stores that accept digital currencies.
 You may also buy and sell digital currency on open exchanges, called digital currency or cryptocurrency exchanges.”
 However, cryptocurrencies, including Bitcoin, are not considered legal tender in Canada; “only the Canadian dollar is considered official currency in Canada.”

 Crypto transactions are also taxed depending if the individual has a buying-selling business or only wants to use the coins for investing purposes.